Robust Blocked Response-Adaptive Randomization Designs: Conclusion

 \section{Conclusion}

-RAR design has a lot of appealing properties mainly assigning more patients to better-performing treatment.
-However, trialist needs to be careful with issues of time-trend and methods to alter the randomization ratio.
-Time-trends can significantly impact the type I error rate which can affect the validity of clinical studies.
-As a statistician, we cannot emphasize more on the importance of controlling the false-positive rate in a clinical setting.
-Thall et al. have shown that methods that are able to control type-I error have failed to detect the true treatment difference \citep{thall2015statistical}.
+RAR designs have the arguably appealing property of assigning more patients to better-performing treatment.
+However, trialists need to be careful with issues of time-trend.
+Time-trends can significantly impact the type-I error rate which can affect the validity of clinical studies.
+As statisticians, we cannot emphasize the importance of controlling the false-positive rate in a clinical setting.
+Thall et al. have shown that methods which able to control type-I error have failed to detect the true treatment difference \citep{thall2015statistical}.

-Besides controlling for false positive rate, trialist needs to make sure the method of altering the randomization ratio is not too extreme which can greatly affect the bias and question the notion of randomization in clinical studies.
-Thall et al. have emphasized on the difference in simulation between BAR(1) and BAR(1/2), with BAR(1) having a large imbalance in the wrong direction and larger false-positive rate.
+Besides controlling the false positive rate, trialist needs to make sure the method of altering the randomization ratio is not too extreme, affecting the bias and negating the use of randomization in clinical studies.
+Thall et al. have emphasized the difference in simulation between BAR(1) and BAR(1/2), with BAR(1) having a large imbalance in the wrong direction and larger false-positive rate.
 Zelen's play-the-winner rule was implemented to an extracorporeal membrane oxygenation (ECMO) trial where the first patient was assigned to both control and treatment group \citep{zelen1969play, mike1993neonatal}.
-Due to the failure in the control and success in the treatment group, all subsequent patient's were randomized to the treatment group \citep{mike1993neonatal}.
+Due to the failure in the single control and success in the treatment group, all subsequent patients were randomized to the treatment group \citep{mike1993neonatal}.
 However, it was later discovered that the first patient assigned to the control group was much sicker than all the patients randomized to the treatment groups.

 On the other hand, scientists need to be aware of the risk that RAR poses which includes having assigned more patients to the inferior treatment.
 As highlight by Thall et al., ``\textit{The practical and ethical point is that AR may behave pathologically in that it carries a nontrivial risk of creating a large sample size imbalance in favor of the inferior treatment}'' \citep{thall2015statistical}.
 Large imbalance in the wrong direction can also be controlled by methods that do not alter the randomization ratio rapidly.